Multi-point Green's functions for SLE and an estimate of Beffara: Proof of Beffara's estimate and Lemma Proof of Beffara's estimate and Lemma 3.1

-\begin{proof} By conformal invariance, we may assume that $D = \Half$, $z_1 = 0, z_2 = \infty$, and it suffices to prove the result when $\exc_{D}(\eta,\xi) \le 1$ in which case the endpoints of $\eta$ are nonzero.
-Without loss of generality we assume that they lie on the negative real axis, and by scale invariance we may assume $\eta(1^-) \leq \eta(0^+) = -1$.
+the endpoints of $\eta$ are nonzero.
+Without loss of generality we assume that they lie on the negative real axis, and by scale\vadjust{\goodbreak} invariance we may assume $\eta(1^-) \leq\eta(0^+) = -1$.
 Then monotonicity of the excursion measure implies that